liblit/demangle-mode/README.md

 nicer ways to mark such symbols or distinguish the mangled and demangled variants.

-Building atop `font-lock-mode` dramatically simplifies keeping demangled symbols current as buffer contents change.
-However, some users may be surprised when they turn on `demangle-mode` without `font-lock-mode` and nothing seems to happen.
-I am not sure whether this will play out as a real problem in practice, or how to improve things it if it is indeed a recurring source of confusion.
+Building atop `font-lock-mode` simplifies keeping demangled symbols current as buffer contents change.
+However, this may surprise a user who turns on `demangle-mode` without `font-lock-mode`, then sees nothing happen.

-Demangling in an asynchronous background process boosts performance over running `c++filt` separately for each symbol.
-Unfortunately this also significantly complicates the implementation.
-Demangling directly within Emacs would be simpler and probably faster.
-However, I know of no pure Emacs Lisp implementation of name demangling and do not wish to create one myself.
+Running `c++filt` once per symbol is too slow.
+Instead, we demangle in an asynchronous background process.
+This boosts performance but complicates the implementation.
+Demangling directly within Emacs would be clean and fast.
+Unfortunately, I know of no pure Emacs Lisp implementation of name demangling and do not wish to create one myself.
 Demanglers as C libraries do exist, but Emacs offers no in-process way to call into such a library.